tannerdolby/tannerdolby.com/src/writing/post-two.md

 bandit0@bandit:~$
 ```

-You should see the above code snippet in your corresponding shell when performing the `ls -la` command after connecting to Bandit level zero.
+You *should* see the above file structure in your corresponding shell when performing the `ls -la` command after connecting to Bandit level zero.

-<h3 id="bandit-level-zero">Bandit Level Zero &RightArrow; One</h2>
+<h2 id="bandit-level-zero">{% skiplink "bandit-level-zero", "Bandit Level Zero &RightArrow; One" %}</h2>

 The password needed to access Bandit level 1 via SSH is stored in a file called `readme` located in the root directory.
-Use the password you've uncoverered to log into Bandit Level One.
-Whenever you find a password for a level, use SSH (on port 2220) to log into the next level and continue bandit wargames.
+Use the password you've uncoverered in the previous level to log into Bandit Level One.
+Whenever you find a new password.
+Copy it to your clipboard before using SSH (on port 2220) with the corresponding level username `bandit1` to log into the next level and continue bandit wargames.

-For these beginning levels, passwords are usually hidden in files that contain ASCII characters or are considered to be human-readable files.
-To find the first password for bandit level zero we will use the shell command find
+For these first few levels, passwords are usually hidden in files that contain ASCII characters or are considered to be human-readable files.
+To find the first password for bandit level zero we will use the shell command `find`.

 ```bash
 bandit0@bandit:~$ find . -type f -exec file {} + | grep ASCII